ShawnGB/portfolio/README.md

 # shawnbecker.de

 My personal portfolio site.
-Built with Go because I wanted to learn it properly, and because I was tired of JavaScript build tooling.
+Built with Go because I wanted to learn it properly, and because I was tired of JS/TS :)

 **Live:** [shawnbecker.de](https://shawnbecker.de)